 Historic England have now made the Royal Observer Corp underground monitoring bunker a Grade 2 Listed Building.
 Likewise the Canadian Memorial sited in front of the former WW2 Watch Office is also given Listed Status.
 This joins Primemeads which was listed earlier in 2017.

+Three pens were arranged in a curve.
+One has been completely removed.
 Of the two remaining; the unique example survives that was used to test all ‘jump jets’ or VTOL.
 The VTOL pen is lined with metal sheeting and sound absorption.
-Channels below ground take extract for the jets nozzles.
 Historical significance is for the development of the ‘jump jet’, P1127 through to the Harrier.
-All aircraft engines were tested and run here before being assembled and shipped worldwide.

 Circular concrete platform marked out in degree divisions accurately aligned with local magnetic north.
 The aircraft is placed on the pad in a series of angular positions and the reading of the aircraft’s magnetic compass is compared with the true heading on the pad.
 The aircraft system is then adjusted to match and any unresolvable residual errors are recorded.
 This process is called ‘swinging the compass’.
 A magnetic compass on an aircraft is influenced by the magnetic materials and components in the aircraft.
 Nearly all airfield had such bases, but they are now rare due to commercial pressures for space.